saforem2/Megatron-DeepSpeed/ALCF/notes/cpt.md

 DATA_FILE_LIST=path/to/your/tokenized/data
 LOAD=path/to/your/universal/checkpoint
 SAVE=path/to/where/you/want/to/save/checkpoints
---universal-checkpoint to load a universal checkpoint
+--universal-checkpoint to load a universal checkpoint (not needed if checkpoint not universal)
 ```
 ## New agpt runs (phase 1 -> phase 2: weak distribution shift)
 For the new runs, we are using a constant LR with cooldowns.
 The advantage of using a constant LR is to forego the need of rewarming.
 Furthermore, with the cooldown, one can train a model to convergence at any point of training without committing to a token budget.

 To do CPT here,
-1. Convert checkpoint to an universal checkpoint, **YOU NEED TO USE A CHECKPOINT AT LR=LR_max i.e. BEFORE COOLING DOWN**
+1. Convert checkpoint to an universal checkpoint (if running for example on smaller num of gpus), **YOU NEED TO USE A CHECKPOINT AT LR=LR_max i.e. BEFORE COOLING DOWN**
 2. Mix the datasets as above, I would try different mixing weights here to experiment with
 3. set `export LR_WARMUP_FRAC=0.0` in order to not rewarm
 4. Run